NateChambers4/MkDocs-test/docs/index/Creating Documentation.md

 1. **Create Individual Markdown Files**: For each aspect of your project, create a separate Markdown file.
 This includes an overview, getting started guides, etc.

 2. **ChatGPT Usage Caution**: Do not use ChatGPT for creating Markdown files with sensitive content.
 Use it only for public, non-sensitive information.
+Using ChatGPT may be permitted if chat history is turned off.
+Go to Settings, Data Controls, Chat History and Training.
+Turn this setting off.
+(You must start a new chat)

 3. **Markdown Syntax Reference**: Learn Markdown syntax from [Markdown Guide](https://www.markdownguide.org/basic-syntax/).
 For a visual preview, use [Dillinger](https://dillinger.io/).